An Easy Strawberry Jam Recipe with no pectin!

 It’s Secret Recipe Club reveal day!
-This month, my assigned blog is It's Yummy to my Tummy.
-Heather's blog is packed full of family friendly recipes and I found quite a few that were just my style.
+This month, my assigned blog is It’s Yummy to my Tummy.
+Heather’s blog is packed full of family-friendly recipes, and I found quite a few that were just my style.
 You definitely need to visit her blog for a few new recipes.

-I had my recipe choices narrowed down to 3 and was having a hard time deciding which one I should make.
-I ended up taking a last minute trip to the grocery store on Valentines day and once I saw all the gorgeous red strawberries on sale, I knew I wanted to make strawberry jam!
+I had my recipe choices narrowed down to 3 (including her raspberry jam) and was having a hard time deciding which one I should make.
+I ended up taking a last minute trip to the grocery store on Valentine’s day, and once I saw all the gorgeous red strawberries on sale, I knew I wanted to make strawberry jam!
 My tried and true recipe adds lemon juice (lemon juice helps the jam set up and will also help prevent the growth of bacteria), so I went with my recipe.

 Didn’t the strawberry jam turn out gorgeous!
 My entire family thought this was the best thing ever.
 The jam was so good with cream cheese on leftover crusty french bread.
 I think it will be even yummier mixed into Greek yogurt, drizzled on top of ice cream or waffles with a bit of whipped cream.

 I reduced the amount of sugar since the strawberries were so sweet and added lemon juice.
 (Lemon juice is naturally high in pectin and will help the jam set.)